We Will Rock You

-"We Will Rock You" is a song written by Brian May and recorded by British rock band Queen for their 1977 album News of the World.
-Rolling Stone ranked it number 330 of "The 500 Greatest Songs of All Time" in 2004, and it placed at number 146 on the Songs of the Century list in 2001.
+"We Will Rock You" is a song by the British rock band Queen from their 1977 album News of the World, written by guitarist Brian May.
+Rolling Stone ranked it number 330 of "The 500 Greatest Songs of All Time" in 2004, and the RIAA it placed at number 146 on the Songs of the Century list in 2001.
 In 2009, "We Will Rock You" was inducted into the Grammy Hall of Fame.

 Other than the last 30 seconds, which contains a guitar solo by May, the song is generally set in a cappella form, using only stomping and clapping as a rhythmic body percussion beat.
 In 1977, "We Will Rock You" and "We Are the Champions" were issued together as a worldwide top 10 single.
 Soon after the album was released, many radio stations played the songs consecutively, without interruption.

 Since its release, "We Will Rock You" has been covered, remixed, sampled, parodied, referred to, and used by multiple recording artists, TV shows, films and other media worldwide.
-It has also become a popular stadium anthem at sports events around the world, due mostly to its simple rhythm.
+It has also become a popular stadium anthem at sports events around the world, mostly due to its simple rhythm.
 On 7 October 2017, Queen released a Raw Sessions version of the track to celebrate the 40th anniversary of the release of News of the World.
 It features a radically different approach to the guitar solo and includes May's count-in immediately prior to the recording.

 Music

-"We Will Rock You" and "We Are the Champions" were written in response to an event that occurred during the A Day at the Races Tour.
+"We Will Rock You" was written in response to an event that occurred during the A Day at the Races Tour.
 The band played at Stafford's Bingley Hall, and, according to Brian May:

 One version was used as the opening track on 1977's News of the World.
 This consists of a stomp-stomp-clap-pause beat, and a power chorus, being somewhat of an anthem.
-The stamping effects were created by the band overdubbing the sounds of themselves stomping and clapping many times and adding delay effects to make it sound like many people were participating.
+The stamping effects were created by the band overdubbing the sounds of themselves stomping on the Wessex drum riser and clapping many times and adding delay effects to make it sound like many people were participating.
 The durations of the delays were in the ratios of prime numbers, a technique now known as non-harmonic reverberation.
 A tape loop is used to repeat the last phrase of the guitar solo three times as opposed to Brian May playing it three separate times on the recording.
 The "stomp, stomp, clap" sounds were later used in the Queen + Paul Rodgers song "Still Burnin'".

 When performed live, the song is usually followed by "We Are the Champions", as they were designed to run together.
 The songs are often paired on the radio and at sporting events, where they are frequently played.
 They were the last two songs Queen performed at Live Aid in 1985.